Svennas/TDDD86-DALP/README.md

+#DALP, Datastrukturer, algoritmer och programmeringsparadigm (Data Structures, Algorithms and Programming Paradigms)

 Project for laborations in the course TDDD86 for the autumn of 2022.

-The first 4 laborations were completed previous years.
+Contains all the labs, 1 to 8.

-Owner: Gustav Svennas, gussv907@student.liu.se
+Original Owner: Gustav Svennas, gussv907@student.liu.se